Skip To Main Content

-Hunter Batten is entering his second season as Tarleton State Football’s Offensive Graduate Assistant in 2025.
+Hunter Batten is entering his third season as Tarleton State Football’s Offensive Graduate Assistant in 2026.

 In his first year on staff, Batten helped the Texans to a historic campaign in 2024, going 10-4 overall and 6-2 in United Athletic Conference play, winning their FCS Playoffs debut against Drake before dropping a tight contest at No. 4 South Dakota in Vermillion in the second round.
 On Nov.
 30, 13-seed Tarleton hosted Drake in the first round of the FCS Playoffs winning 43-29 at Memorial Stadium.
 The Texans became the fifth team in the history of the FCS Playoffs (Division I-AA Playoffs), which goes back 46 years, to win their first playoff game at the FCS level in their first year eligible after reclassifying from NCAA Division II.
 Two of those five teams comprised of the four-team playoff field in that initial round of the FCS Playoffs – Florida A&M and UMass, in 1978.
 The other two programs are currently in the FBS; Troy in 1993 and UCF in 1990.
 The Texans earned the No. 13 seed in the FCS Playoffs among the 24-team field across 129 FCS programs in just their first year of championship eligibility.
 They had become just the first team fresh off of reclassification to make the playoffs since 2009 (South Dakota State).
 Tarleton State was named No. 12 in the final AFCA FCS Coaches Poll of the season, and No. 13 in the final Stats Perform FCS Top 25 Poll of the season.
 Tarleton State was ranked in both polls every single week of the 2024 campaign, from the preseason through the postseason.
 The Texans were just one of 11 teams nationwide to never leave the polls, joined by Idaho, Illinois State, Montana, Montana State, North Dakota State, South Dakota, South Dakota State, UC Davis, UIW and Villanova.
 Tarleton State started 2024 7-1, with a six-game winning streak, their best start and their longest winning streak in the D1 era.
 Offensively, Tarleton ranked fourth in the country in pass yards per completion (14.5), fifth in red zone offense (.933), ninth in first downs (300), tied-13th in sacks allowed per game (1.14), 22nd in total offense (415.8 yards per game), 23rd in rushing offense (191.1 yards per game), 28th in scoring offense (30.7 points per game), 34th in tackles for loss allowed per game (4.71) and 42nd in passing offense (224.7 yards per game).
 Tarleton State had the No. 1 rusher across all of FCS (Kayvon Britten, 1,982 yards) and the No. 1 receiver across all of FCS (Darius Cooper, 1,450 yards).
 Britten and Cooper collected a combined nine All-American honors, including both earning Associated Press FCS All-America First Team.
 There were five offensive players total named UAC All-Conference, with Cooper and Britten on First Team, followed by quarterback Victor Gabalis, offensive lineman Layton Ernst and offensive lineman Tuli Teuhema on Second Team.